projectsesame/sesame/site/content/docs/v1.8.0/redeploy-envoy.md

 ## Overview

-Contour implements a new `envoy` sub-command which has a `shutdown-manager` whose job is to manage a single Envoy instances lifecycle for Kubernetes.
+Sesame implements a new `envoy` sub-command which has a `shutdown-manager` whose job is to manage a single Envoy instances lifecycle for Kubernetes.
 The `shutdown-manager` runs as a new container alongside the Envoy container in the same pod.
 It exposes two HTTP endpoints which are used for `livenessProbe` as well as to handle the Kubernetes `preStop` event hook.